zxdong262/ringcentral-chatbot-template-python/README.md

 ## Create your own bot logic

-- You can edit/add method in `config.py` you need to use, write your own bot logic, restart the app, check it in [https://glip-app.devtest.ringcentral.com](https://glip-app.devtest.ringcentral.com).
+- You can edit/add method in `bot.py` you need to use, write your own bot logic, restart the app, check it in [https://glip-app.devtest.ringcentral.com](https://glip-app.devtest.ringcentral.com).
-- You can read all configs available from [all-config.py](all-config.py)
+- You can read all configs available from [sample-bots/kitchen-sync.py](https://github.com/zxdong262/ringcentral-chatbot-python/blob/master/sample-bots/kitchen-sync.py)

 And we have examples bots you can check out as examples:

 - [date-time-chatbot](https://github.com/zxdong262/ringcentral-date-time-chatbot) : Simple ringcentral chatbot which can tell time/date.
 - [assistant-bot](https://github.com/zxdong262/ringcentral-assistant-bot) : Simple assistant Glip bot to show user/company information, this bot will show you how to access user data.
-- [survey-bot](https://github.com/zxdong262/ringcentral-survey-bot) : Example survey bot, this bot will show you how to create/use custom database wrapper.
+- [poll-bot](https://github.com/zxdong262/ringcentral-poll-bot) : Example poll bot, this bot will show you how to create/use custom database wrapper.

 ## Advanced topics